Local officials ask Maryland governor to reimpose coronavirus restrictions as caseloads spike

 “Our residents do not live their lives confined within the borders of our counties,” the letter said.
 “So our efforts to contain this deadly virus should not either.”

-Coronavirus infections in Maryland have spiked in the past week, with six consecutive days of more than 1,000 new cases.
+Coronavirus infections in Maryland have spiked in the past week, with seven consecutive days of at least 1,000 new cases.
 The coronavirus test positivity rate climbed past 5 percent Monday for the first time since June.

-Baltimore Mayor Bernard C. “Jack” Young announced Friday the city would be reimposing restrictions on social activity, including limiting the capacity of indoor and outdoor facilities to 25 percent, halting indoor dining at 10 p.m. and prohibiting gatherings of more than 10 people.

-In Montgomery, County Executive Marc Elrich (D) last week issued an executive order that would limit gatherings to 25 people or fewer and reduce capacity for restaurants and shops from 50 percent to 25 percent.
+Montgomery County Executive Marc Elrich (D) last week issued an executive order that would limit gatherings to 25 people or fewer and reduce capacity for restaurants and shops from 50 percent to 25 percent.
 The county council is scheduled to vote Tuesday on the changes.

+Elrich said Tuesday morning that Hogan did not brief county officials on what he planned to announce during an afternoon news conference.

+The seven-day average in D.C. is 93, which is about half the peak level recorded earlier in the pandemic.
+The city is averaging 95 new cases per 100,000 residents in recent days, below that of each neighboring state.

+The rate of new infections in the Washington region continues to hover at about half the U.S. average, with caseloads locally marching upward with those in several states.

+Baltimore Mayor Bernard C. “Jack” Young (D) announced Friday the city would be reimposing restrictions on social activity, including limiting the capacity of indoor and outdoor facilities to 25 percent, halting indoor dining at 10 p.m. and prohibiting gatherings of more than 10 people.

 Maryland on Tuesday also launched a voluntary contact-tracing application, called MD COVID Alert.
 Residents who set the region on their iPhone or Android smartphone as Maryland will receive a push notification inviting them to receive exposure notification alerts, officials said.
-The system, which gives users a random ID to track possible exposure, does not collect or share personal information, said Katherine Feldman, the state’s contact tracing unit director.
+The system, which gives users a random ID to track possible exposure, does not collect or share personal information, said Katherine Feldman, the state’s contact-tracing unit director.

 “The system is completely anonymous,” she said.